What is Distributed Network Monitoring for SaaS and SD-WAN

 Nowadays, companies are embracing flexibility.
-Many businesses are embracing remote offices and working from home, storing their data in the Cloud, and ditching centralized data infrastructures.
+Many businesses are embracing remote offices and working from home, storing their data in the Cloud, ditching centralized data infrastructures, and moving towards networks using SaaS and SD-WAN.
 With distributed architectures becoming the new normal, it’s important to have a distributed monitoring solution that can keep up.
 In this article, we’re running you through everything you need to know about how distributed network monitoring works.

 - What is Distributed Network Monitoring?

 - How Does Distributed Network Monitoring Work?

 - Why is Distributed Network Monitoring Important?

 Over the past fifteen years, it was common for companies with multiple sites to adopt a "centralized" telecom architecture to interconnect all business locations to one single, unified network.
 This allowed businesses to keep their data and its processing within the head office and/or data centers.
 It was also typical to have a centralized Internet gateway shared by users from all locations.

 Fast forward to today and things have changed.

 Organizations are increasingly using cloud-hosted applications services like Office 365, and cloud-based ERP, CRM solutions.
 The transition to cloud-based services and SaaS apps has led organizations to leave the centralized model and switch to a more distributed architecture.
 The same goes for SD-WAN networks as well.

 A Distributed Network is a network infrastructure which is spread out across a variety of different systems, locations and applications.
 The various systems in distributed network architecture can all communicate with each other but are also able to function on their own.